Best Schools in Brampton

 Brampton High School Rankings

-First column on the left is the rank of each school against the entire Province of Ontario’s seven hundred and forty seven public, catholic, and private secondary schools.
+First column on the left is the rank of each school compared to those public, catholic, and private secondary schools in the Province of Ontario who chose to participate in the survey.

 Related posts: